-By Keshia McEntire, Written for Uncle Sams Immigrant Cafe
+By Keshia McEntire, Also published at Uncle Sams Immigrant Cafe

 Traditional Cuban music, a tropical vibe and the aroma of authentic eats greats diners at the door as they enter Taste of Havana.
 The eatery, located in Indianapolis’ lively Broad Ripple neighborhood, has been serving up Cuban cuisine since 2013, specializing in Cuban sandwiches, pastelitos and coffee.

 It was family that inspired Taste of Havana’s owner Jorge Chalgub to become an entrepreneur.

 Chalgub grew up in Cuba but moved to Miami at the age of 14.
 When his youngest daughter was preparing to start elementary school, he decided he wanted her to grow up in a safer city.

 “I use to travel for work and stop in Indianapolis, and I liked the city,” said Chalgub.
 “When we moved here it was one of the lowest crime cities in the United States, it was a no brainer.”